LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 The log-structured history access method (LHAM) \cite{lham2000} improves the original LSM-tree to more efficiently support temporal workloads.
 The key improvement made by LHAM is to attach a range of timestamps to each component to facilitate the processing of temporal queries by pruning irrelevant components.
-It further guarantees that the timestamp ranges of LSM components are disjoint from one another.
+It further guarantees that the timestamp ranges of components are disjoint from one another.
 This is accomplished by modifying the rolling merge process to always merge the records with the oldest timestamps from a component $C_{i}$ into $C_{i+1}$.

-LSM-trie~\cite{lsm-trie2015} is an LSM-based hash index for managing a large number of small key-value pairs for fast point lookups.
+The LSM-trie~\cite{lsm-trie2015} is an LSM-based hash index for managing a large number of key-value pairs where each key-value pair is small.
 It proposes a number of optimizations to reduce the metadata overhead.
-LSM-trie adopts a partitioned tiering design to reduce write amplification.
-Instead of storing the key ranges of each SSTable directly, LSM-trie organizes SSTables using the prefix of their hash values to reduce the metadata overhead, as shown in \reffigure{fig:lsm-trie}.
-To further reduce the metadata overhead of each SSTable, LSM-trie eliminates the index page but instead assigns key-value pairs into fixed-size buckets based on their hash values.
+The LSM-trie adopts a partitioned tiering design to reduce write amplification.
+Instead of storing the key ranges of each SSTable directly, the LSM-trie organizes its SSTables using the prefix of their hash values to reduce the metadata overhead, as shown in \reffigure{fig:lsm-trie}.
+The LSM-trie further eliminates the index page, instead assigning key-value pairs into fixed-size buckets based on their hash values.
 Overflow key-value pairs are assigned to underflow buckets and this information is recorded in a migration metadata table.
-LSM-trie also builds a Bloom filter for each bucket.
-Since there are multiple SSTables in each group at a level, LSM-trie further clusters all Bloom filters of the same logical bucket of these SSTables together so that they can be fetched using a single I/O by a point lookup query.
+The LSM-trie also builds a Bloom filter for each bucket.
+Since there are multiple SSTables in each group at a level, the LSM-trie clusters all Bloom filters of the same logical bucket of these SSTables together so that they can be fetched using a single I/O by a point lookup query.
+In general, the LSM-trie is mainly effective when the number of key-value pairs is so large that even the metadata, e.g., index pages and Bloom filters, cannot be totally cached.
+However, the LSM-trie only supports point lookups since its optimizations heavily depend on hashing.